sakixchy/Fate_Watch_Order/README.md

 # Footer
 ![footer feature](assets/images/readme/footerfeature.png)<br>
 The footer has social media links as well as copyright information.
-The user can follow social mediaa and become closer with the service.
+The user can follow social media and become closer with the service.
 General users can be made aware of any rights associated with copyright infringement.

 # Responsive layout
 The whole website is built bearing other form factors in mind.
 During initial develiopment of the website, the mobile first approach has been taken.
 According to which devices is viewed upon, the layout will have a different visual.
 Flexbox and Display query has been utilized to make the website fluid and resposnive.
 The three main key devices that this website is based on are:<br>